paulsonkoly/yarr/README.md

 ### list

-list lists the matching names. % is takes as a wildchar that can match any string fragment.
+list lists the matching names. % is taken as a wildcard character that can match any string fragment.

 ```
 list puts